globus/globus-compute/docs/endpoints.rst

   $ funcx-endpoint stop <ENDPOINT_NAME>

-.. note:: If the ENDPOINT_NAME is not specified, the default endpoint is started.
+.. note:: If the ENDPOINT_NAME is not specified, the default endpoint is stopped.

+.. warning:: Please run the ``funcx-endpoint stop`` command **twice** to ensure that the endpoint is shutdown.

 Listing Endpoints
 -----------------